 use stp to file a pay run

 - In the Payroll menu, select Pay Employees like normal

-- Process a pay run, or if you need to file a previous pay run, click on that.
+- Process your pay run, or if you need to file a previous pay run, click on that particular payroll

 - You can see the filing status of a pay run under the STP filing column (eg Pending, Filed or Failed)

 - If prompted, classify your allowance types in your pay run

 - Click Post Pay Run to finalise your pay run

 Xero lists the STP filing status as Pending at the top of the page until the ATO accepts or declines the submission.

 Congratulations!
 You've filed your employee pay and super for STP with the ATO using Xero payroll!

 You'll always be looking for the green tick as ACCEPTED by the ATO, however it might be necessary to fix a submission error in your STP filing using Xero payroll.